gcadeado/programming-challenge/Solution.md

 # Architecture

-For a simple Java application without a UI with focus on separation of concerns, a combination of Hexagonal Architecture and Clean Architecture would be ideal.
+For a simple Java application without a UI, with a focus on separation of concerns, a combination of Hexagonal Architecture and Clean Architecture would be ideal.
-Each layer has a specific role and does not depend on the details of other layers, promoting high cohesion and low coupling, while following S.O.L.I.D. principles.
+Each layer has a specific role and does not depend on the details of other layers, promoting high cohesion and low coupling while following S.O.L.I.D. principles.
-Advantages: Improves readability, maintainability, and testability by making the business rules independent of frameworks and other external elements.
+This approach improves readability, maintainability, and testability by making the business rules independent of frameworks and other external elements.

 ## Layers
 ### Core (Domain)